chartingshow/crypto-firewall/README.md

 This software is provided **"as is"**, without warranty of any kind, express or implied, including but not limited to:

 - Fitness for a particular purpose
 - Reliability or availability
 - Protection against all security threats

-See the GNU General Public License v3.0 for full details.
+See the GNU General Public License v3.0 for full terms.
 </details>

 <details>
 <summary><strong>Limitation of Liability</strong></summary>

-In no event shall the maintainers or contributors be held liable for:
+Maintainers and contributors shall not be liable for:

 - Financial loss (including cryptocurrency loss)
 - Security breaches or system compromise
 - Data loss or corruption
 - Service disruption or downtime
 - Any direct, indirect, incidental, or consequential damages

-arising from the use of this project.
+arising from use of this project.
 </details>

 <details>
 <summary><strong>False Positives</strong></summary>

-Due to the nature of threat intelligence and filtering systems:
+Filtering and threat intelligence are inherently imperfect:

-- Legitimate domains, IPs, or services **may be incorrectly blocked**
+- Legitimate domains, IPs, or services may be blocked
-- Malicious actors may evade detection
+- Malicious infrastructure may evade detection

-Users are responsible for reviewing and validating the data before applying it in production environments.
+Validation is required before production use.
 </details>

 <details>
 <summary><strong>Financial Disclaimer</strong></summary>

-This project **does not provide financial or investment advice**.

-Users should always conduct their own due diligence when interacting with cryptocurrency platforms, wallets, or transactions.
+No financial or investment advice is provided.
+Independent due diligence is required for all cryptocurrency activity.
 </details>

 <details>
 <summary><strong>Use at Your Own Risk</strong></summary>

-By using this project, you acknowledge that:

-- Security is a constantly evolving landscape
-- No solution can provide complete protection
-- You are solely responsible for how you implement and use this project
+Security is an evolving domain.
+No solution provides complete protection.
+Responsibility for implementation and use remains with the user.
 </details>

 ## Legal ⚖️

-This project provides curated blocklists, filtering rules, and security guidance intended to help reduce exposure to malicious activity within the cryptocurrency ecosystem.
+This project provides curated blocklists, filtering rules, and security guidance to reduce exposure to malicious activity in the cryptocurrency ecosystem.

 <details>
 <summary><strong>Scope and Purpose</strong></summary>

-Crypto Firewall is a **defensive security resource**, not a guarantee of protection.
-It is designed to assist users in identifying and blocking known threats, but it should be used as part of a broader security strategy.
+Crypto Firewall is a **defensive security resource**, not a standalone security control or guaranteed protection mechanism.
+It should be deployed as part of a layered security strategy.

-This project **does not function as a traditional firewall appliance**, and should not be relied upon as a sole line of defense.
 </details>

 <details>
 <summary><strong>Data Sources</strong></summary>

-Data included in this project is derived from a combination of:
+Data is derived from:

-- Publicly available threat intelligence sources
+- Public threat intelligence sources
 - Community contributions
 - Independent research

-While we aim for accuracy and relevance, **we do not guarantee the completeness, accuracy, or timeliness** of any data provided.
+Accuracy, completeness, and timeliness are not guaranteed.
 </details>

 <details>
 <summary><strong>Third-Party Services</strong></summary>

-This project may reference third-party platforms, services, or trademarks (e.g. exchanges, browsers, tools).
+References to third-party platforms, tools, or trademarks are for informational purposes only.

-All trademarks, logos, and brand names are the property of their respective owners.
+All trademarks remain the property of their respective owners.
+No affiliation or endorsement is implied.

-This project is **not affiliated with, endorsed by, or associated with any third-party services** mentioned.
 </details>

 ## License 📄